 The Shipwrights' Company asks for reports from all grant recipients who are invited to describe the impact the award has had, the value gained and the number of people assisted and these reports are shared with the membership.
 Where an application for funding is for a long-term project the Shipwrights require regular reports and confirmation of its ongoing viability.

-In 2018-19 the Company allocated £23,050 to 23 successful applicants, in 2019-20 it was £12,000 to 16 applicants, a greatly reduced sum reflecting the impact of the pandemic on water-based activities.
-In 2020-21 donations of £21,100 have been made to 15 organisations including a grant of £5,000 to assist Lyme Regis Boat Building Academy to reconfigure its classroom and workshop space so that it can return to full capacity, or pre-covid teaching levels and instructor / student ratios.
+In 2018-19 the Company allocated a total of £23,050 to assist 23 successful applicants, in 2019-20 it was £12,000 to 16 applicants, a greatly reduced sum reflecting the impact of the pandemic on water-based activities.
+In 2020-21 donations of £29,000 were made to 28 organisations including a grant of £5,000 to help Lyme Regis Boat Building Academy reconfigure its classroom and workshop space so that it can return to full capacity, or pre-covid teaching levels and instructor / student ratios.
 In 2021-22 the Shipwrights awarded £19,860 to ten applicants and to date in 2022-23 the Company has awarded £12,105 split betwen six successful aplicants.